Recommended links for student teachers X

 code, especially the advanced code.
 In addition, struggling readers are prone to guessing whilst reading, using a mixture of inefficient strategies.
 These unhelpful strategies are the result of past teaching methods (see- mixed methods) and need to be replaced by a phonic-based, left to right, all-through-the-word decoding reflex.
 An intensive,

-remedial programme given one-to-one, which rapidly and systematically teaches the English Alphabet Code, along with decoding and encoding skills, is likely to
+remedial programme which rapidly and systematically teaches the English Alphabet Code along with decoding and encoding skills, is likely to

 a programme suitable for older children/teenagers from Resources.
 If the task seems overwhelming then a specialist reading

 tutor who uses an advanced synthetic/linguistic phonics intervention programme could be the answer

 when students have achieved adequate levels of code knowledge and phonics